alvierahman90/fea/readme.md

 by boundary conditions, but this will be improved in future.
 The project also has no GUI for defining the problem at the moment, and must be written in rust (see [`src/bin/two_d.rs`](./src/bin/two_d.rs) for an example of setting up a problem).

+# Format Specifications

+The project will likely be composed of multiple independent programs as it is developed.
+The formats specified in the [specs folder](./specs) will be used to to exchange information between the programs.